Tow Policy Advocacy Fellowship

 Compensation

-Applicants who meet all of the requirements detailed above and are accepted to the Fellowship will receive:
+Applicants who meet all of the requirements detailed above and are accepted to the fellowship will receive:

-• Full in-state tuition remission for John Jay courses taken while participating in the Fellowship.
+• Full in-state tuition remission for John Jay courses taken while participating in the fellowship.
 Please note: Tuition remission is applied at the in-state rate for each Fellow’s respective degree program.
 Fellows who pay out-of-state tuition are responsible for paying the difference between the New York State resident rate and the non-resident rate in their degree program.

-• A stipend of $2,000 to cover Fellowship-related expenses.
+• A stipend of $2,000 to cover fellowship-related expenses.

 Meet Past Tow Fellows